PoliInfo/PoliInfo.github.io/index.md

 For example, the International Fact-Checking Network of the Poynter Institute established that April 2 would be considered as [International Fact-Checking Day](http://factcheckingday.com/) from this year.
 In addition, fact-checking is difficult for general Web search engines to deal with because of the ‘filter bubble’ developed by Eli Pariser, which keeps users away from information that disagrees with their viewpoints.
 For fact checking, we should confirm the primary sources such as the assembly minutes.
-The description of Japanese assembly minutes is a transcript of a speech, which is very long ([example](#transcript)).
+The description of Japanese assembly minutes is a transcript of a speech, which is very long (see the [example](#transcript)).
 Therefore, it is difficult to understand the contents, including the opinions of the assemblymen at a glance.
 New information access technologies to support user understanding are expected.
 Fig.3 shows a speech given by an assemblyman that is a request to the governor.
 Although the speech includes the speaker’s opinion regarding the opening of a casino in Tokyo, the opinion is obscure.
 If structured data, as shown in Fig. 1, can be extracted from the speech using